-UT employees and students prepare for massive austerity protest
+UT employees and students prepare for massive austerity protest, Board supports initiative

 | Rense Kuipers

 Under the name 'Twente for Protest', members of the UT community are preparing for a national protest action on 14 November against government cuts.
-Julia Hermann, assistant professor at the BMS department of philosophy and one of the initiators, about the campaign.
-'It can't be that this university is just reacting.'
+Julia Hermann, assistant professor at the BMS department of philosophy and one of the initiators, about the campaign, which is supported by the Executive Board.

 A protest in Utrecht last Summer.